Sabihashaik/Sabihashaik/README.md

  ### What I'm doing:

-- 🔭 I’m currently working on WeConnect, an android app as a personal project
-- 🌱 I’m currently learning Kotlin, Accessibility for Mobile Apps, Jira and Discrete Math!
 - 👯 I’m looking to collaborate on Android apps and conference events
 - 📫 How to reach me: sabiha.shaik121@gmail.com
 - ⚡ Fun fact: I'm a Gold Microsoft Learn Student Ambassador.
 Love spreading knowledge and teaching others!
 I also believe accessibility should always be built in and not bolted in!